marcusats/pools-visualizer/README.md

 ## Overview

 This Next.js frontend application leverages The Graph Client to query data from the Uniswap V3 Analytics Subgraph.
-Designed to provide insightful analysis of Ethereum and USDC pair activities on Uniswap V3, it features real-time data visualization of market trends, user activities, and liquidity metrics.
-The frontend showcases the power of GraphQL for delivering complex data in an easily digestible format.
+Designed to provide insightful analysis of Ethereum and USDC pair activities on Uniswap V3, it features real-time data visualization of market trends and user activities.
 ## Features

 - **Real-Time Analytics**: Explore up-to-date statistics on ETH-USDC swaps, liquidity, and market volatility.